 Before starting a scan, the drone must first reboot to enter the 3D Scan Mode.
 Skydio will remember your operating mode through power cycles, so you will only have to do this when switching between 3D Scan and other Flight Skills.

-STEP 1: Enter 3D Scan mode
+STEP 1: Enter 3D Scan vehicle mode

-To change operating modes, you must enter 3D Scan while on the ground and connected to the drone.
+Power on your drone and controlling device.
+To change operating modes, you must enter 3D Scan before launching while connected to the drone.

-On the FLY screen, select the gray button that says Switch Mode.
+Select the gray button that says Switch Mode.